bowrango/gigabug/content/posts/reading.md

 [QASMTrans: A QASM based Quantum Transpiler Framework for NISQ Devices](https://arxiv.org/abs/2308.07581)
 - integrated this with MATLAB
-- does sabre with a modified lookahead heuristic
+- SABRE with a modified lookahead heuristic
 - t|ket> would be better but has complicated license

 [Stability and decay of Bloch oscillations in presence of time-dependent nonlinearity](https://arxiv.org/pdf/1109.2798)